-Percentage of travelers who visit a travel site compared to those that actually book.
+The percentage of travelers who visit a travel site compared to those who actually book.

 The Minimum Acceptable Rate (MAR) is the lowest rate the hotel will accept from a group, determined by a displacement analysis.
-The displacement analysis is a series of formulas used to analyze the total value lost by garenteeing rooms to group that might otherwise be booked by transient business.
+The displacement analysis is a series of formulas used to analyze the total value lost by guaranteeing rooms to a group that might otherwise be booked by transient business.

 The portion of a market controlled by a particular company or product is usually shown as a percentage of business the hotel is getting within the market overall.
 This term is used when comparing your hotel to other hotels within your area/region.
 High Market share means the hotel has more control over Rates.